 Mr Lai held the Bachelor of Engineering (Computer Engineering) and Master of Philosophy (Computer Science) degrees from the University of Hong Kong.

-Prior to joining HKPC, Dr Cheung lived in Australia and held a senior research post at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) of Australia.
-He obtained a Doctor of Philosophy degree in electronics and computer engineering, and Bachelor of Engineering (with honours) and Bachelor of Science degrees from Monash University in Australia.
+Prior to joining HKPC, Dr. Cheung was living in Australia holding a senior research position in Commonwealth Scientific and Industrial Research Organisation (CSIRO) of Australia.
+He obtained Bachelor of Engineering with 1st class honours and Bachelor of Science degrees from Monash University in Australia.
 His doctorate degree on Computer Imaging research was also from Monash University.
 Dr. Cheung joined HKPC in 1996.